projectsveltos/sveltos/docs/addons/example_flux_sources.md

 This ClusterProfile targets clusters with the __env=fv__ label and fetches relevant deployment information from the _kyverno__ directory within the flux-system Git repository managed by Flux.

-Kyverno Helm chart and all Kyverno policies contained in the git repository under the _kyverno_ directory are deployed:
+The Kyverno Helm chart and all the Kyverno policies contained in the Git repository under the _kyverno_ directory are deployed:

 ```
-sveltosctl show addons
+$ sveltosctl show addons
 +-----------------------------+--------------------------+-----------+---------------------------+---------+-------------------------------+----------------------------------------+
 |           CLUSTER           |      RESOURCE TYPE       | NAMESPACE |           NAME            | VERSION |             TIME              |                PROFILES                |
 +-----------------------------+--------------------------+-----------+---------------------------+---------+-------------------------------+----------------------------------------+